Import and Configure Assets

 Roles and Permissions

-• asset:read: Viewing and listing asset sources.
+• asset:read: Viewing and listing asset sources and asset source mappings.

 • asset:edit: Creating, editing, and deleting sources.